apache/accumulo-website/_docs-2/administration/upgrading.md

 transactions, including commands to fail and delete transactions, are included in the Accumulo documentation [FATE - Administration]({% durl administration/fate#administration %})

-Two significant changes from 2.0 to 2.1 that are important to note:
+Two significant changes from 1.10.x/2.0 to 2.1 that are important to note:

 1. properties and services that referenced `master` are renamed `manager` and
-2. the property storage in ZooKeeper has changed from a ZooKeeper node per property  to a single node for all properties with one ZooKeeper property node for each table, namespace. and the system config properties.
+2. the property storage in ZooKeeper has changed from a ZooKeeper node per property to a single node for all properties with a single ZooKeeper property node for each table, namespace. and the system config properties.

-Before upgrading from 2.0 to 2.1, it is suggested that you copy the current ZooKeeper contents to a backup in case issues occur and you need to rollback.
-There are no provisions to roll back to a previous Accumulo version once the 2.1 upgrade process has been completed other than restoring from a snapshot of ZooKeeper.
+Before upgrading to 2.1, it is suggested that you create a snapshot of the current ZooKeeper contents to be a backup in case issues occur and you need to rollback.
+There are no provisions to roll back to a previous Accumulo version once an upgrade process has been completed other than restoring from a snapshot of ZooKeeper.

 Details on renaming the properties and the ZooKeeper property conversion provided in sections that follow.